greenwyrt/plover2CAT/docs/reference/menu.md

 ## The Insert Menu

-- Insert Image: Activates a file selector to select image to insert
+- Image: Activates a file selector to select image to insert
-- Insert Normal Text: Activates a dialog window to insert normal text
+- Normal Text: Activates a dialog window to insert normal text
 - *Insert Field*: sub-menu for defined fields to insert
 - *Index Entry*: sub-menu for quick insert of index entries
+- Text From File: select text file to import contents
 - Edit Fields: Activates dialog to create and edit field variables
 - Edit Indices: Activates dialog to create and manage indexes and index entries